 Model answer – meets required standard

 The gaps are necessary to allow for thermal expansion of the rails when the temperature increases.
-Metal rails expand when heated, and without gaps there would be compressive forces between the rails.
+Metal rails expand when heated, and without gaps, there would be compressive forces between the rails.
 This could cause the track to buckle or distort, creating a safety risk for trains using the railway line.

 Why is this a model answer?